Frequently Asked Questions:

 John Dudar Park offers free camping (limited number of power and water sites available for $50 for the weekend), outhouses which include sinks with running water and loonie showers.
 All attendees are encouraged to bring their own drinking water, however there will be water for sale at the concession.

 Q: What does the festival have to offer me beside music?

 The weekend will include 10+ professional musical artist groups as well as 2 hours of open mic time on Saturday evening.
 The weekend will also include visual art and artisan crafts in the pavilion presented by their creators.
 There will be a concession which will serve burgers, hot dogs, fries, freezies, and more.
 There will also be a beer garden which will have several craft beers and coolers to choose from.
 On site there are places for campfires, open spaces for recreational activities, and a quiet lawn next to the water for your relaxation

 Q: Hey I'm an Artist!
 Can I showcase my talents?

 Got something other than music you want to showcase?
 The Pavilion will be open during the weekend for artisans of all sorts to showcase and sell their work.
-If you'd be interested in doing this as well, please contact Haley at email@example.com
+If you'd be interested in doing this as well, please contact Rebecca at email@example.com